 Now, the company offers Nest Secure, which aims to help you protect and monitor your home.

 Nest Secure starter pack

 The starter pack includes the Nest Guard, two Nest Tags, and two Nest Detects.
-It sells for $499 (For the latest prices and discounts, check here).
-You can add the Nest Cam Outdoor for only $99, while another Nest Detect would cost you $59.
-You can also get an additional Nest Tag for $25.
+It sells on Google Store (For the latest prices and discounts, check here).
+You can add the Nest Cam Outdoor, while another Nest Detect can also be added.
+You can also get an additional Nest Tag.

 The 12 white buttons are numbered from 1 to 0 and the two extra buttons allow you to accept or cancel your inputs.
 There are also four security level buttons, one for each side of the keypad.
 At the left side of the keypad is the Disarm button, which turns off your alarm system.

 At the top is the Home and Guarding button, which secures your house even when you are home by turning on the window and door sensors to sound when it is unexpectedly opened.

 The right side of the keypad has the Away and Guarding button, which turns on the window and door sensors, and the motion detectors as well.
 At the bottom, you would see the Info button, which you can press to hear the important messages about your system.

 Pressing the Info button, you could be alerted when you have left a door or window open, or when it is time to change the battery.